 - Make an Empty Nest Bucket List.
 Include ideas you never had a chance to explore when the kids lived at home.
 Ideas can be major, like traveling to Europe, or simple but fulfilling, like taking a midday nap or reading a book during the afternoon.

 - Find support as you come closer to the kids leaving the nest, whether that be through your spouse, friends, or a professional.
+If you're wondering what to do if you have no friends, there are plenty of ways to make some.

 Understand Your Parental Work Isn't Finished